Architecture overview

 Public scope

-Layer 1 intentionally avoids publishing runtime source code, replication engine internals, production SQL schemas, deployment scripts, secrets, logs, dumps, or operational credentials.
+Layer 1 intentionally avoids publishing runtime source code, replication engine internals, production SQL schemas, deployment scripts, secrets, logs, dumps, operational credentials or customer data.
+The public website explains the architecture, naming, safety boundaries and evaluation model.